 Clinical Informatics Track

 The Clinical Informatics Track in the UNC Psychiatry Residency Program is an elective, specialized track of study for psychiatry residents interested in optimizing the use of information and technology to inform mental health care delivery.

-The track is led by Austin Hall, MD, Director of Clinical Informatics in the Department of Psychiatry.
+The track is led by Michael Kane, MD, Clinical Informatics Track Director and Director of Clinical Informatics in the Department of Psychiatry.
 Residents in multiple classes, including the Chief Resident of Clinical Informatics, take a leadership role as well.
 Interested residents apply to the track in the spring of PGY-1 and begin the track in PGY-2.
 One resident is accepted per post-graduate year.